 - Adjust your attitude on change.
 The words are easy, but to truly optimize your opportunities, you must accept that this is the beginning of a new chapter.
 The firm you joined and worked for will evolve into something very different, as will your job and the colleagues you work with every day.

 - Accept that it is possible your role will be eliminated.
 It pays to be prepared, but do not assume you have to go out and get a new job the next day or even over the next year.
 In most (but not all) cases, it takes time for the new organization to sort out roles and responsibilities and identify redundant positions.
 And even if your job is eliminated, many firms provide advance notice and encourage employees to apply for new roles elsewhere in the organization.
 For some of these organizations, it is common to offer a generous severance package when the termination is a result of organizational change due to the merger.

 - Recognize that your team will take their cues from you.
-If you are frightened, concerned, or, if you talk negatively about the process and the career prospects, your team will take on that same persona.
+If you are frightened, concerned, or if you talk negatively about the process and the career prospects, your team will take on that same persona.
 Prepare your attitude daily and portray a realistic and helpful perspective to your team members.

-- Offer to help with the work of integration.
+- Offer to help with the integration.
 As stated above, the success of the merger in driving cost savings and gaining internal efficiencies or gains in the market requires the active support of employees and managers.
 Become a problem-solver and a champion for positive change and you improve your odds of remaining part of the long-term picture.
 Providing opportunities for your team members to support the work of integration allows them to showcase their skills and strengthen their case for remaining as part of the new firm.